Review: CROCODILE ISLAND (2020)

 The fact that it’s subtitled may bother some viewers, but honestly, there’s no real need for most of the dialogue.
 Crocodile Island is easy enough to follow without it.
 There were actually two sets of subtitles on the print I saw, English and Chinese.
 For those wondering why Chinese subtitles on a Chinese film, apparently spoken Chinese varies widely by region, some of the dialects being incomprehensible to those from other regions.
 But written Chinese is the same everywhere.

 The result is an agreeably silly creature feature.
-Crocodile Island is pretty predictable and has some far fetched plot points, Such as World War 2 guns that still fire perfectly after sitting around an island for 40 years.
-But in a film about giant creatures that’s really a minor detail.
+Crocodile Island is pretty predictable and has some far-fetched plot points, Such as World War 2 guns that still fire perfectly after sitting around an island for 40 years.
+But in a film about giant creatures, that’s really a minor detail.
+Watch it with Mega Crocodile, another Chinese film on the topic, for even more fun.